-- How do we set these control lines?
-Consider the control unit below. - The 2-bit ALUop input indicates whether an operation should be add (00) for loads and stores, subtract (01) for beq, or determined by the funct input (10). - The 6-bit Funct input corresponds to the funct field of R-format instructions.
+How do we set these control lines?
+Consider the control unit below.

+- The 2-bit ALUop input indicates whether an operation should be add (00) for loads and stores, subtract (01) for beq, or determined by the funct input (10). - Case 00 and 01 are determined by the op field - Case 10 is used by R-format instructions - The 6-bit Funct input corresponds to the funct field of R-format instructions.
 Each unique funct field corresponds to a unique set of ALU control input lines.